 - Pumpkin puree

-We have actually only had leftovers with this recipe one time when we made a double batch!
-In general, these keto pumpkin pancakes are so delicious and you are highly unlikely to find yourself with any leftovers in our opinion!
+We have actually only had leftovers with this recipe one time, but only when we made a double batch.
+In general you are highly unlikely to find yourself with any leftovers in our opinion. 😉

 These should keep in the fridge for about 3 days in an airtight container.
 We recommend reheating on the stovetop skillet at low heat, in the toaster, in the oven, or in the microwave (if you must).
 You could freeze these probably too for a few months and just reheat as necessary.